lilixac/ethers-cheatsheet/README.md

 // selected address on metamask is now the signer const signer = await provider.getSigner();
-const contractInstance = new ethers.Contract(`contract-address`, contractABI, provider) const txResult = await contractInstance.myExternalMethod(params)
+const contractInstance = new ethers.Contract(`contract-address`, contractABI, provider)
+// or you can use try catch for this const txResult = await contractInstance.myExternalMethod(params)
 // await contractInstance.myExternalMethod(address, ethers.BigNumber.from("10000000000000"))
 const receipt = txResult.wait()